Honors Requirements

 Spring Quarter

-• Write, revise, and produce a final draft of the thesis according to the timeline.
+• Write, revise, and produce a final draft of the thesis according to your timeline.

 • Submit a copy of your approved final thesis to the department head.